-The Food, Lodging & Pools unit routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, short term events where food sold or given away, vending machines, indoor food carts, and ice-cream and mobile vendors (food trucks).
+Food, Lodging & Pools routinely inspects all food service businesses in the City of Minneapolis.
+Businesses include restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, short term events where food sold or given away, vending machines, indoor food carts, and ice-cream and mobile vendors (food trucks).